THE spot for spring Golden Eagles

 The best time to see golden eagles is typically during the first three weeks of March, but the biggest flights are highly dependent on weather conditions.
 Be sure to bring plenty of layers because weather can be highly variable (brutal to balmy) on the ridgetop - see image at left.
 If you need a break, head down to Shaver's Creek to warm up!
 There are no facilities (other than lots of trees) at the site.

-The hawkwatch is located in Rothrock State Forest, about 7 miles southwest of State College, Pennsylvania (Lat = 40.7108 N, Lon = 77.9047 W, Elev = 2050 ft).
-Here's a map.
+The hawkwatch is located in Rothrock State Forest, about 7 miles southwest of State College, Pennsylvania on the crest of Tussey Mountain.
 Take Route 26 south from State College.
 Bear left at the flashing light in Pine Grove Mills, and continue on Route 26 to the top of Tussey Mountain (locally called "Pine Grove Mtn").
 Park in the large gravel lot on the right near Jo Hayes Vista.
-Walk about 2/3 mile on the Mid-State Trail to the southwest along the ridgetop until you get to the powerline (if the winds are from the northwest, Jo Hayes Vista is also a good spot).
+Walk about 2/3 mile on the Mid-State Trail to the southwest along the ridgetop until you get to the powerline (if the winds are from the northwest, Jo Hayes itself is also a good spot).
 Pick a comfortable rock, be patient, and enjoy the view.

 For more information about visiting, contact Jon Kauffman at email@example.com